 This a strategy where a family has business income and owns a private corporation (ccpc).
 In this scenario, the ideal situation is where both spouses are shareholders, but of different share classes.
 The reason being is that the corporation and choose the share class that will receive the dividend.
 Highly paid professionals, like Doctors, use this strategy often, especially if her/his spouse does not make as much income.
 In this case, the doctor’s corporation will be setup with dual (or more) share classes which gives the ability for the corporation to distribute dividends to the lower income spouse, thus lowering overall family taxation.
 More information on the dividend sprinkling strategy here.

 Do you and your family practice any income splitting strategies?
-If so, I’d like to hear about them in the comments.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+If so, I’d like to hear about them in the comments.If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).